Nico1942/canvas/README.md

    -l   --linear	    Generate a linear gradient wallpaper -r   --radial	    Generate a radial gradient wallpaper -t   --twisted	    Generate a twisted gradient wallpaper -b   --bilinear	    Generate a bilinear(4point) gradient wallpaper -p   --plasma	    Generate a plasma wallpaper
    -n   --no-preview	Do not show preview when image is generated -a   --autobg	    Automatically set as wallpaper (implies -n) -R   --randomize	    Generate a random wallpaper
+   -T	 --add-text     Add color name at the bottom right corner
 ```

 ### Usage

-Though you can pick colors, Here's a [list](https://imagemagick.org/www/script/color.php) of all supported color names.
+Though you can pick colors, Here's a [list](https://imagemagick.org/script/color.php#color_names) of all supported color names.

 **1**.
 Generate random blured wallpaper...